Last Updated on October 15, 2021

 Parenthood For Me

-About this blog: Sometimes, the infertility journey ends with adoption, not conception.
+About: Sometimes, the infertility journey ends with adoption, not conception.
 That’s one of the best reasons to appreciate this blog, which is no longer actively maintained.
 Still, Erica, the blog’s founder, contributed many heartfelt – and sometimes gut wrenching – posts that failed IVF treatment survivors may relate to.

 When You Can’t Have Kids

-About this blog: When You Can’t Have Kids, another infertility and failed IVF blog, provides support, encouraging, and insight for people who ended their IVF journey without conception or children.
+About: When You Can’t Have Kids, another infertility and failed IVF blog, provides support, encouraging, and insight for people who ended their IVF journey without conception or children.
 On the homepage, the author writes, “Eighteen months after our last IVF cycle, we knew we would not be having our own children.
 And, somehow, we have moved to a life that is much different to the one we thought we’d have.”

-Kate Betton, the blog’s author, went on to write a book named after her blog which is available on Kindle, Amazon, and from the The Book Depository.
+Kate Betton, the blog’s author, went on to write a book named after her blog which is available on Kindle, Amazon, and from The Book Depository.

 No Kidding in NZ

-About this blog: The name of the blog indicates some level of humor in coming to the realization that the blog’s author, after two failed IVF treatments and two ectopic pregnancies, could not carry a baby to term.
+About: The name of the blog indicates some level of humor in coming to the realization that the blog’s author, after two failed IVF treatments and two ectopic pregnancies, could not carry a baby to term.
 However, the author talks about a number of really tough situations that other women can relate to, including aging, and feeling guilty about not wanting children early in her career life.

 On her about me page, the author included details about her story: